top of page

 Which Mapping Apps are Right for Me?

 I find that there is no single app that does it all.
 There are many to choose from.
-So, which one’s are my go-to apps … GAIA GPS, All Trails (iOS and desktop version), Google Maps, and Garmin Explore (paired with their InReach product).
-And I’ll talk a little bit about OnX Hunt, BaseMap, and Foot Path.
+So, which one’s are my go-to apps … All Trails (iOS and desktop version), Google Maps, and Garmin Explore (paired with their InReach product).
+And I’ll talk a little bit about GAIA GPS, OnX Hunt, and BaseMap.
+For now,

 • All Trails: It’s my hack.
 I find trails around where I want to go.
 Use the filters to narrow the search and then go back to GAIA GPS to validate if we should modify our ideal trek.